-As of version 1.7.1 django-comments-xtd comes with templates styled with twitter-bootstrap v3 to allow a quick start.
+To allow a quick start django-comments-xtd makes use of twitter-bootstrap.
+From django-comments-xtd v2.3 on it uses Twitter-Bootstrap v4.
+From django-comments-xtd v1.7.1 to v2.2 it uses Twitter-Bootstrap v3.
 If you want to build your own templates, use the comments templatetag module, provided by the django-comments app.
 Create a

 commentsdirectory in your templates directory and copy the templates you want to customise from the Django Comments Framework.
 The following are the most important:

 comments/preview.html, used to preview the comment or when there are errors submitting it.

 comments/posted.html, which gets rendered after the comment is sent.